ufo2mstar/ufo2mstar.github.io/_posts/2017-11-27-mind_inputs_and_opinions.md

 ## an opinion..
 At a glance, this intelligent quote makes you nod in agreement :smile:
-Seeming to indicate that everybody tends to disagree with others, doggedly stand their ground and wonder why the 'other side' does not agree with them more.
+Seeming to indicate that everybody tends to disagree with others, doggedly stand their ground, and wonder why the 'other side' does not agree with them more.

 But reading into it, you notice the mischaracterization of the two sides.